-We support the work of governments in 15 sub-Saharan African countries.
+We support governments in 15 sub-Saharan African countries.

-In the table below is a summary of the progress made in treating school-age children (SAC)* since our foundation in 2010.
+As a top rated international development nonprofit, we support deworming programmes across sub-Saharan Africa.
+The table below summarises how many school-age children (SAC)* we’ve helped since 2010.
 You can also click through the map to see more information about the work we’ve supported in each of the countries.

 |Country||Programme Start Date||Programme Coverage Status||Treatments Delivered to Date^|

 |Burundi||2007||Targeting all at-risk SAC||3,319,814|

 |DRC||2014||Scaling up to reach all at-risk SAC||18,001,934|

 |Madagascar||2014||Scaling up to reach all at-risk SAC||7,325,126|

 |Mauritania||2013||Targeting all at-risk SAC||295,929|